HandsOnDataViz/book/docs/HandsOnDataViz.md

 yellow-orange-red).
 Darker colors *usually* represent higher values, but not always.

-*Diverging palettes* work best to show numbers above and below a standard level (such as zero, the average, or median value).
+*Diverging palettes* work best to show numeric values above and below a standard level (such as zero, the average, or the median).
 They typically have two distinct hues to represent positive and negative directions, with darker colors at the extremes, and a neutral color in the middle.
 Examples include income above or below the median level,